noven21/neurs/readme.md

 #### User features

--[x] User can register and login -[x] User can reserve rooms and items -[x] User can edit their profile informations -[x] User can view the existing reservation details
+- [x] User can register and login
+- [x] User can reserve rooms and items
+- [x] User can edit their profile informations
+- [x] User can view the existing reservation details

 #### Admin features

--[x] Admin can approve User Reservations -[x] Admin can edit quantity and informations of Reservation Rooms and Items -[x] Admin can view the existing reservation details -[x] Admin can Manage the users account
+- [x] Admin can approve User Reservations
+- [x] Admin can edit quantity and informations of Reservation Rooms and Items
+- [x] Admin can view the existing reservation details
+- [x] Admin can Manage the users account

 ## Potential Improvements